 When a website displays you an anti-adblocker warning which you can’t close, you can delete it from the page’s elements.
-This a short term solution which is on hand when you need content from a particular page.
+This is a short-term solution that is on hand when you need content from a particular page.

-Right-click the warning box and choose “Inspect” in a context menu.
-In a console find div class element which is responsible for showing you an anti-adblocking pop-up.
+Right-click the warning box and choose “Inspect” in the context menu.
+In the console find div class element responsible for showing you an anti-adblocking pop-up.

 When you find a correct div class element, a pop-up box will be blue-lighted.

-Right-click on the element and choose “Hide Element”.
+Right-click this div class and choose “Hide Element”.
 The warning box will disappear.

-The changes won’t be permanent once you reload a page it goes back to its original form.
+The changes won’t be permanent.
+Once you reload the page, it goes back to its original form.

-Tampermonkey is a browser extension to manage userscripts.
-With its help, you can run scripts to fight-off anti-adblocking scripts.
-Search for Tampermonkey in your browser’s web store or download it from the original website then install it.
+Tampermonkey is a web browser add-on designed to manage and edit scripts.
+With its help, you can run scripts to fight-off anti-adblocking detection.
+Search for the add-on in your browser’s web store or download it from the original website then install it.